emmaguo13/halo2-lib/hashes/zkevm/src/keccak/README.md

 ### Motivation

 Move expensive Keccak computation into standalone circuits(**Component Circuits**) and circuits with actual business logic(**App Circuits**) can read Keccak results from component circuits.
-Then we achieve better scalability - the maximum size of a single circuit could be managed and component/app circuits could be proved in paralle.
+Then we achieve better scalability - the maximum size of a single circuit could be managed and component/app circuits could be proved in parallel.

 ### Output